madgrv/create-component/README.md

 ## Coming soon:
 ### Add test file
-Support command to optionally create a `.spec.tsx` test file to the component folder
+Support command to optionally create a `.spec.tsx` test file to the component folder, with relevant boilerplate setup.

 ### Directory